apache/spark/docs/apache-airflow/concepts/params.rst

 Params
 ======

-Params are Airflow's concept of providing runtime configuration to tasks when a dag gets triggered manually.
+Params are Airflow's concept of providing runtime configuration to tasks when a DAG gets triggered manually.
-Params are configured while defining the dag & tasks, that can be altered while doing a manual trigger.
+Params are configured while defining the DAG & tasks, that can be altered while doing a manual trigger.
 The ability to update params while triggering a DAG depends on the flag ``core.dag_run_conf_overrides_params``, so if that flag is ``False``, params would behave like constants.